diogocezar/pizzaiolo/README.md

 In this moment, when a developer finish the code, it's necessary that another one review it.

-But, how to mantain all PRs and their respectives status stored in one place?
+But, how to maintain all PRs and their respective status stored in one place?

 Thats is Pizzaiolo!